 Looking for more info around the Minecraft 1.19 update?
 The latest version of Minecraft sees us exploring new biomes, make friends with new mobs, and adds lots of blocks to the game.
 The Wild Update focuses on two kinds of wild: adventuring in the great outdoors and also delving into spookier times in the dark.
 In the new version of the swamp biome you'll discover towering Mangrove trees, and in the Deep Dark biome, there are fearsome Warden enemies and all sorts of scary stuff.

-Although the Wild Update isn’t coming until next year, we already know some of the major new additions from what Mojang shared during Minecraft Live 2021 such as the new frog mob, the mangrove trees, and the Allay.
-Here’s everything we know so far about the Minecraft 1.19 Wild Update.
+The Wild Update is here, and you can play it now!
+We've collected everything we know about Minecraft's new additions, including the new frog mob, the mangrove trees, and the Allay.
+Here’s everything we've learned about the Minecraft 1.19 Wild Update.

 What’s new in 1.19?

 Here’s a quick look at what's new in the Wild Update:

 - Warden: the huge, dangerous blind enemy in the Deep Dark biome

 - Frog: a new passive animal mob that likes eating slime

 - Tadpole: the baby form of a frog, found in the water